Oat Pancakes Recipe

 What You’ll Need

-1 ½ cups whole oats – These are the old fashion oats that take longer to cook.
-I do not recommend quick cooking or steel cut oats for this.
+Whole oats – These are old-fashioned oats that take longer to cook.
+I do not recommend quick-cooking or steel-cut oats for this.

-1 ½ cups unsweetened almond milk – You can use regular milk as well.
-But if you use non-dairy milk, unsweetened is best so these don’t get too sweet.
+Unsweetened almond milk – You can use regular milk as well.
+But if you use non-dairy milk, unsweetened is best, so these don’t get too sweet.

-3 large eggs – You can use room temperature or cold eggs for this.
+Eggs – You can use room-temperature or cold eggs for this.
 But room temperature eggs will give these a better texture overall.

-2 tbsp. granular sweetener – I used xylitol because that’s what works best for my blood sugar.
-But any granular sweetener will work here.
-Try Sucanat, coconut sugar or monk fruit.
+Granular sweetener – I used xylitol because it works best for my blood sugar, but any granular sweetener will work here.
+Try Sucanat, coconut sugar, or monk fruit.
 I do not recommend a liquid sweetener unless it’s a small amount of stevia.

 How To Make Oat Pancakes